Season 1, Episode 2: Getting a Diagnosis

 Key Takeaways:

-Behavioural questionnaires are used as part of the diagnostic process.
-These are not online quizzes but validated measures that compare what you’re experiencing with what’s considered typical for your age or sex.
+• Behavioural questionnaires are used as part of the diagnostic process.
+These are not the same as online quizzes but validated measures that compare what you’re experiencing with what’s considered typical for people demographically similar to you.

-The ADOS is very communication-based and works well for kids, but Michelle finds it often underdiagnoses adults, especially women, because they’ve usually learned strong masking strategies.
+• The ADOS one assessment tool for Autism, and it is very communication-based.
+It is a useful tool for kids, but Michelle finds it often underdiagnoses adults, especially women, because they’ve usually learned strong masking strategies.

-The MIGDAS is a long, structured interview that gives a much more holistic and accurate picture for adults, particularly women, by exploring interests, sensory experiences, communication style, relationships, and how someone processes information.
+• The MIGDAS is another assessment tool for Autism.
+It is a long, structured interview that can give a much more holistic picture for adults, particularly women, by exploring interests, sensory experiences, communication style, relationships, and how someone processes information.

-ADHD can’t be diagnosed based on cognitive testing, but Michelle looks for ‘markers’ like difficulty with working memory — described as your “mental bench space” — including how big it is, how organised it is, and how well you can clear it.
+• ADHD can’t be diagnosed based on cognitive testing, but Michelle sometimes uses cognitive testing to look for ‘markers’ of an ADHD brain, like difficulty with working memory — described as your “mental bench space” — or to rule in / out other things that could be causing or contributing to executive functioning issues.

-ADHD is a behavioural diagnosis, and the criteria are very focused on whether you’re doing certain things.
-But women might experience the internal reality of ADHD without showing those behaviours, so they often get missed or dismissed.
+• ADHD is a behavioural diagnosis, and the criteria are very focused on whether you’re ‘doing’ certain things.
+But women might experience ADHD more internally, without outwardly showing those behaviours (this is known as ‘masking’ and often takes a lot of effort), so they often get missed or dismissed.

 [00:14:47] How to begin the assessment process